-Women Transcending Boundaries has invited the Circle of the Rising Phoenix to share with us their celebration of Ostara, the Spring Equinox, led by Terra Harmatuk.
-We join with our Wiccan sisters on Sunday, March 24, 3-5 pm, at Jowonio School, 3049 E. Genesee St., Syracuse (parking and entrance in the rear).
+Women Transcending Boundaries invited the Circle of the Rising Phoenix to share with us their celebration of Ostara, the Spring Equinox, led by Terra Harmatuk on March 24 at Jowonio School.

 Everyone who attended our meeting experienced something special.
 As we entered the meeting space at Jowonio, chairs were arranged in a circle surrounding a special Spring altar filled with candles, flowers, and statues.
 A wicker basket decorated with flowers and filled with red eggs sat beside on the floor.
 The members of The Circle of the Rising Phoenix, some wearing capes and flowers garlands, gathered to include us in a pagan Ostara ritual welcoming Spring.

 The Circle of the Rising Phoenix is a closed Wiccan coven that celebrates pagan traditions of oneness with Nature and seeing the Life Force in every aspect of our world.
 Pagans celebrate the eight Sabbats; Ostara is the ritual of the Spring Equinox, a time of balance, rebirth and renewal.
 Persephone, Daughter of Demeter (the Earth Goddess), who has been dwelling with her husband, Lord Hades in the underworld, returns to her mother the Earth Goddess each Spring as maiden Goddess Kore, bringing new life.

 Before the ritual began, the circle was cleansed.
 The area outside the circle was gently swept, circled by a bell, circled by incense (though this was not used today).